yorda2020/PortfolioProjects/README.md

 # Data Analysis Portfolio Project

-Introduction
-This portfolio project is a data analysis.
+This is a data analysis portfolio project.
 The purpose of this project is to demonstrate my skills in data analysis and visualization, and to showcase my ability to communicate insights from data.

 ## Data